-Kathleen’s purpose in completing the certificate program was to broaden and deepen her knowledge.
+The purpose of completing the certificate program was to broaden and deepen her knowledge.

 She has no immediate plans to take the State exam and become a licensed California fiduciary for trustees.

-While Kathleen cannot provide legal or tax advice to clients or assume their role as executor, administrator, successor trustee or conservator.
+Kathleen cannot provide legal or tax advice to clients or assume their role as executor, administrator, successor trustee, or conservator.